CQ Magazine DX Marathon - Rules for 2024

 DX Marathon Challenge

 This class is new for the 2024 program and will be limited to 75 participants.
-The Challenge will sum the total number of entities and zones that a participant has worked in 2024 on all the amateur bands (8) including WARC (80m-10m) in CW, Phone, or Digital modes, and rank the total score against the other 74 entrants who have chosen to participate in this class.
-For this first year, a registration will be required to participate by sending wc3w@dxmarathon.com an email no later than February 15, 2024.
-We will accept participants up to and including the first 75.
+The Challenge will sum the total number of entities and zones that a participant has worked in 2024 on all the amateur bands (8) including WARC (10M, 12M, 15M, 17M, 20M, 30M, 40M, 80M) in CW, Phone, or Digital modes, and rank the total score against the other 74 entrants who have chosen to participate in this class.
+For this first year, a registration will be required to participate by sending wc3w@dxmarathon.com an email until the 75 limit is attained.
 A reservation will not obligate you to participate in this class.
 Should you choose to not participate later in the year in the DX Challenge, that is acceptable and you may participate in your usual class as if you did not sign up.
 For those participants who choose the DX Marathon Challenge, this will represent your single class entry into the 2024 program.
 You will not be allowed to submit a second entry in another class.
 Scores will not be differentiated by power levels or antennas used (e.g. Unlimited, Limited, Formula, or QRP requirements).
 Those who choose to enter, will work as many CQ DX Countries and zones (as defined on our website, https://dxmarathon.com/resources/countries/) on each band.
-The submittal format will be determined later in the year, but you may be submitting 8 scoresheets, representing each band (80-40-30-20-17-15-12-10).
+The submittal format will be determined during the summer months.
 The winner will be determined by summing the total number of DXCC Countries and zones worked on each band.

 Special Note On Antennas For Above Classes: